simo23/tinyYOLOv2/README.md

 Another key point is how the predictions tensor is made.
 It is a 13x13x125 tensor.
 To process it better:

 - Convert the tensor to have shape = 13x13x5x25 = grid_cells x n_boxes_in_each_cell x n_predictions_for_each_box
-- The 25 predictions are: 4 coordinates (x,y,h,w), 1 Objectness score, 20 Class scores
+- The 25 predictions are: 2 coordinates and 2 shape values (x,y,h,w), 1 Objectness score, 20 Class scores
 - Now access to the tensor in an easy way!
-E.g. predictions[row, col, b, :4] will return the 4 coords of the "b" B-Box which is in the [row,col] grid cell
+E.g. predictions[row, col, b, :4] will return the 2 coords and shape of the "b" B-Box which is in the [row,col] grid cell
-- The coordinates must be postprocessed according to the parametrization of YOLOv2.
+- They must be postprocessed according to the parametrization of YOLOv2.
 In my implementation it is made like this:

 ```python